xixiaofinland/sfterm.nvim/README.md

 Why?
 A better workflow:

-- No window switch, a float window
+- No window switch.
+A float window on top.
 - Expand special chars (e.g. `%`, `%:p` to the file path) of your command
-- Stay in your current window when executing
+- Stay in your current working file buffer when executing commands

 # Features